tonethar/IGME-330-Fall-2021/projects/project-1.md

 7) Optional Features:
     - Sound:
-      - Subtle UI sound can be a nice extra
+      - Subtle UI sound *might* be a nice extra, depending on the theme and function of the app
       - Keep your sound file sizes as small as possible.
 Primarily use MP3's; WAV's are OK for short sound effects
     - UI Animations:
       - https://www.creativebloq.com/features/create-cool-ui-animations-with-css
       - https://www.mockplus.com/blog/post/css-animation-examples
     - Canvas Drawing/Animation:
-      - &lt;canvas> visualization of web service data can be a nice extra
       - Drawing libraries such as Pixi.js, Three.js, Processing.js and D3.js are allowed
       - Charting web services like Google Charts could also be a nice thing to use (and would count as a second web service)